onesky/api-documentation-platform/resources/in-context.md

 [Back to top](#project-group)

-## Post Comment- retrieve all project groups
+## Post Comment - create  a comment for a key

     POST https://platform.api.onesky.io/1/in-context/comment